duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 ## Scale tests

-Analyzing larger than memory data is a superpower for DuckDB, allowing it to be used for substantially larger data analysis tasks than were previously possible.
+Analyzing larger-than-memory data is a superpower for DuckDB, allowing it to be used for substantially larger data analysis tasks than were previously possible.

 <div id="perf_over_time_scale_by_time" style="width:100%;height:400px;"></div>
 <script>